Deformation Quantization for Supermanifolds via Gelfand-Kazhdan Descent: Gelfand-Kazhdan Descent for Symplectic Supermanifolds

-\begin{proof}[Proof Idea] Willwacher in \cite[\S 2.5]{Willwacher} has shown that a torsion-free connection on an ordinary manifold $X$ gives a section of $X^\mrm{coor}$.
+\begin{proof} Willwacher in \cite[\S 2.5]{Willwacher} has shown that a torsion-free connection on an ordinary manifold $X$ gives a section of $X^\mrm{coor}$.
 So a torsion-free connection produces a compatible choice of, for each $x\in X$, an isomorphism

 Similarly, a symplectic connection on an ordinary symplectic manifold $M$ gives a section of $M^\mrm{coor}$.
 So a symplectic connection produces a compatible choice of, for each $x\in M$, an isomorphism of Poisson algebras $\widehat{\mathcal{O}}_{2n}\simeq\widehat{\mathcal{O}}_{M,x}$.